 Either you live simply, or you have beautiful things in your life.

-Either you live simply or you pamper yourself.
+Either you live simply or you practice self-care with lots of pampering.

 Either you live simply or you are unintentional about the way you live.